bzshang/yelp-photo-classification/README.md

 ### Feed network features into machine learning models

 These features are used as input into classical machine learning (ML) models.
 These models include support vector classification, logistic regression, and random forest.
 We use one-vs-rest methodology for the multi-label problem.
+Scikit-learn was used here.

 ### Ensemble the predictions